jaxio/javaee-lab/README.md

 * Primefaces 5.3 / Omnifaces 2.1
 * Shiro for authentication

-It also relies on house-made solutions for:
+It also relies on house-made solution for:

-* query by example
 * JSF conversation (depending on if you choose this front-end version or not)

 # Requirements